 - In a large bowl, mix all of the ingredients (except the oil).
 Stir to combine.

-- Add 1½ tbsp of oil into a skillet.
+- Add 1½ tablespoon of oil into a skillet.
 Slide the rosti back to the skillet and cook for about 8 minutes, or until it's fully cooked.